 Climate change and birds breeding on the Halligen

 Coastal birds breed in exceptionally large numbers and high densities on the Halligen in the Schleswig-Holstein Wadden Sea and these populations are of considerable importance both nationally and internationally.
 With around 4,500 breeding pairs, about 15 % of the total German oystercatcher population breed on the Halligen.
 The Sandwich tern colony on the Hallig of Norderoog represents a proportion of over 70 % of the German breeding population.
-Among other reasons, there is an exceptionally high breeding success on the Halligen due to a lack of ground-foraging predators.
+Breeding success is exeptionally high on the Halligen due to a lack of ground-foraging predators among other reasons.

 In the future, the Halligen will be particularly affected by sea level rise, resulting in more frequent flooding.
 This will impact the people living there but also the avifauna and in particular the breeding birds due to changing structures and habitats.